barr-israel/barrcodes/content/posts/1brc_part2/index.md

 Range (min … max):   144.2 ms … 160.6 ms    50 runs

 ```
-All three are measurable faster than before, but pretty much equal to each other.
+All three are measurably faster than before, but pretty much equal to each other(no statistically significant difference).
 I tried running the search for `FxHasher` with more seeds to find a lower divisor but could not find anything.
-Since the `FxHasher` table is smaller, I'll pick it.
+Since we expect to only load up to 413 cache lines around the 413 station names and having 2 entries on the same line is fairly unlikely, the actual size of the table doesn't matter.
+So I picked the identity function

 ## Benchmarking A Compliant Multi-Threaded Solution